 I have been working as an interior designer for over 32 years and running my own business since 2000.
-My early career was based in London working on retail projects for major hight street names.
-My Devon based business has a more diverse client base with a large proportion from the leisure and tourism sector.
+My early career was based in London working on retail projects for major high street names.
+My Devon-based business has a more diverse client base with a large proportion from the leisure and tourism sector.

 3 Fundamental Constraints – Time, budget & quality

 Every project will want to be on time, on budget and of high quality.
 Understanding which of these is the priority will help when making decisions.
 This applies to the overall project but also individual detail choices.